stacks-network/docs/src/pages/stacks-blockchain/stacks-1.0-info.md

 Stacks 1.0 is an older blockchain architecture Blockstack.

-!> Stacks 1.0 arhcitecture is not compatible with Stacks 2.0.
+!> Stacks 1.0 architecture is not compatible with Stacks 2.0.
 The information in this chapter is in reference to **deprecated** implementation details.